reuben-s/MLShield/README.md

 A toy behaviour-based antivirus.
 Developed as an example of an implementation of an antivirus solution which doesn't use signature-based detection.

 > [!WARNING]
-> This project is not intended to be used as an actual antivirus solution.
+> This project serves as a proof of concept, not a replacement for existing antivirus solutions.